Diffusive limit of the Vlasov-Poisson-Fokker-Planck model: quantitative and strong convergence results: Introduction

 where $\cM$ stands for the standard Maxwellian distribution over $\R^d$

 and where the spatial distribution $\rho^\eps$ given in \eqref{kinetic VPFP} solves the following equation, obtained after integrating the first line in \eqref{kinetic VPFP} with respect to $\bv$

 It is unfortunately trickier to compute the limit of $\rho^\eps$.
-The difficulty stems from the transport operator in \eqref{kinetic VPFP} which induces a stiff dependence with respect to $f^\eps$ in the equation on $\rho^\eps$.
-To overcome the latter difficulty, the key idea is to consider the following re-scaled version $g^\eps$ of $f^\eps$
+The difficulty stems from the free transport operator in the first line of \eqref{kinetic VPFP} which induces a stiff dependence with respect to $f^\eps$ in the equation on $\rho^\eps$.
+The key idea is therefore to cancel this stiff dependence by considering a modified spatial distribution $\pi^\eps$.
+To this aim, we introduce a re-scaled version $g^\eps$ of $f^\eps$

 where $\ds\tau_{\bx_0}\,g$ denotes the function obtained by translating any function $g$ in the direction $\ds\bx_0\in \R^d$, that is